zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

       </option>
     </select>

-In this example, you are changing the form element 'author' from just a simple text box to an HTML multiple select box.
-This box contains a unique list of all the authors that are indexed in the 'author' FieldIndex.
+In this example, you are changing the form element ``author`` from just a simple text box to an HTML multiple select box.
+This box contains a unique list of all the authors that are indexed in the ``author`` FieldIndex.
 When the form gets submitted, the select box will contain the exact value of an authors name, and thus match against one or more of the news objects.
 Your search form should look now like the figure below.

 .. figure:: Figures/uniqueauthorsform.png

-   Range searching and unique Authors
+   Unique Authors

 Be careful if you catalog objects with many different values; you can easily end up with a form with a thousand items in the drop-down menu.
-Also, items must match *exactly*, so strings that differ in capitalization will be considered different.
+Also, items must match **exactly**, so strings that differ in capitalization will be considered different.

 That's it.
 You can continue to extend this search form using HTML